-BIOL 24004 Anatomy and Physiology I\ (F, S)
+BIOL 24004 Anatomy and Physiology I (F, S)

-Prerequisite: ACT Score of 19 in Reading & 19 in Science or equivalent scores; OR completion of Basic A&P; OR completion of LPN program.
+Prerequisite: ACT Score of 19 in Reading & 19 in Science or equivalent scores; OR completion of General Biology; OR completion of Basic A&P; OR completion of LPN program.

 The first in a two-course series dealing with the structures and functions that make up the body.
 This course covers anatomical terms, biochemistry, cells, histology, integumentary system, skeletal system, muscular system, and nervous system.
 (4 SCH - 3 Lecture/2Lab)